 Why corneal imaging

-However, what we can do is to analyze in detail the structural intricacies of the cornea so we can indirectly infer from our gathered information as to how a particular cornea is working or will work in future.
+However, what we can do is to analyze in detail the structural intricacies of the cornea so we can indirectly infer from our gathered information as to how a particular cornea is working or will work in the future.
 This is the principle of corneal imaging.
 Needless to say, the more detailed the structural analysis, the better the accuracy of our diagnosis and as a result, the precision of treatment.
 This calls for data gathering and analysis.
 Application of digital analysis with superfast computers has helped us to achieve our goal which was not possible until a few decades earlier.

-Hence, any alteration of the focusing power of the cornea or loss of its transparency will have great impact on a person’s vision and result in various symptoms like a blurry image, a distorted image, a cloudy vision, and/or various discomforts like grittiness, eye ache etc. When all parts of the cornea work in unison, we get a perfect image.
+Hence, any alteration of the focusing power of the cornea or loss of its transparency will have a great impact on a person’s vision and result in various symptoms like a blurry image, a distorted image, a cloudy vision, and/or various discomforts like grittiness, eye ache, etc. When all parts of the cornea work in unison, we get a perfect image.
 If all the rays from the cornea are not focused to a point, the image precision suffers.
-It follows that if the analysis of cornea is not done over a reasonable area of the cornea, it is likely to be faulty.
+It follows that if the analysis of the cornea is not done over a reasonable area of the cornea, it is likely to be faulty.
 While each individual point on the cornea is focusing an object perfectly, taken together they may not work in unison and this behavior may give rise to what is called an optical aberration.

 Different types of imaging

-Corneal Topograhy assesses the uniformity of the front surface of the cornea where the most part of light refraction takes place in the eye.
+Corneal Topography assesses the uniformity of the front surface of the cornea where most part of light refraction takes place in the eye.
 Its predecessor is the conventional keratometry which has been used for the last 100 years or so.
-However, with keratometry the information was restricted to a small apical cap on the cornea.
-The corneal topography on the other hand assesses the whole of the corneal front surface generating an immense amount of data and the processing of this huge data became possible only after the advent of the advanced computer processors and RAM.
+However, with keratometry, the information was restricted to a small apical cap on the cornea.
+The corneal topography, on the other hand, assesses the whole of the corneal front surface generating an immense amount of data and the processing of this huge data became possible only after the advent of advanced computer processors and RAM.
 Corneal Placido Topographers measure geometrical corneal slope values.
 These values are converted into curvature values e.g. axial (sagittal) curvature or instantaneous (tangential) curvature, to generate a corneal power map.

 Assessment of the corneal front surface only is not sufficient in various situations, because a significant amount of refraction takes place on the corneal back surface as well.
 So the back surface assessment can give a truer picture of corneal function.
 Also assessing the back surface correctly enables us to measure the corneal thickness precisely.
 As precision in corneal pachymetry, i.e. thickness measurement, became possible, the screening of patients for LASIK surgery and glaucoma diagnosis became easier.

 Anterior Segment and Fourier-domain Optical Coherence Tomography (OCT)

-The precise imaging provided by the OCT helps in diagnosing and treating the various complication of the current version of corneal grafting, the Descemet Stripping Automated Endothelial Keratoplasty or DSAEK.
-Examples are graft dislocation, primary graft failure, anterior chamber crowding and papillary block.
-Corneal imaging with OCT also helps in the quantitative assessment of the anterior chamber angle by measuring with precision the various parameters e.g. the angle opening distance (AOD), the angle recess area (ARA) and the trabecular space area.
+The precise imaging provided by the OCT helps in diagnosing and treating the various complication of the current version of corneal grafting, the Descemet Stripping Automated Endothelial Keratoplasty, or DSAEK.
+Examples are graft dislocation, primary graft failure, anterior chamber crowding, and papillary block.
+Corneal imaging with OCT also helps in the quantitative assessment of the anterior chamber angle by measuring with precision the various parameters e.g. the angle opening distance (AOD), the angle recess area (ARA), and the trabecular space area.
 OCT can also provide valuable information in assessing the depth required for phototherapeutic keratectomy (PTK) to remove visually significant stromal opacities, in diagnosing flap-related complications of LASIK like the Interface Fluid Syndrome, and in assessing the amount of corneal infiltrates in refractory microbial keratitis.

 Ultrasound Biomicroscopy (UBM)

-At 10-50 μm the resolution of UBM is less than that of OCT and has been largely superseded by the OCT.
-However the UBM has value in cases of hemorrhage (as in ocular trauma) or in cases of dense corneal opacities, where the laser light of the OCT cannot penetrate tissues.
+At 10-50 ?m the resolution of UBM is less than that of OCT and has been largely superseded by the OCT.
+However, the UBM has value in cases of hemorrhage (as in ocular trauma) or in cases of dense corneal opacities, where the laser light of the OCT cannot penetrate tissues.
 White-to-white, sulcus-to-sulcus, and angle-width measurements are easily performed with UBM.
 These values can be quantified and compared after treatment.

 Because cataract surgery causes some loss of endothelial cells, the risk of postoperative corneal decompensation is increased if preoperative endothelial cell counts are low.
 Abnormal endothelial cell morphology, including enlargement (polymegethism) and irregularity (pleomorphism), may limit the cornea’s ability to withstand stress.
-A specular microsope works on the principle of the specular reflex, which occurs at a regular, smooth surfaced interface of two refractive indices with the light from the subject having an angle of incidence equal to the angle of reflection to the observer.
+A specular microscope works on the principle of the specular reflex, which occurs at a regular, smooth-surfaced interface of two refractive indices with the light from the subject having an angle of incidence equal to the angle of reflection to the observer.
 All the presently available instruments utilize computer interfacing for image capture and endothelial cell morphology analysis.
-The instrument can be either of the contact type which touches the corea to flatten it and enlarge the generated specular reflex.
+The instrument can be either of the contact types which touches the corea to flatten it and enlarge the generated specular reflex.
 The non-contact instruments utilize automatic image focusing technology.
 The specular reflex area of the latter is smaller than the contact types because of the curved corneal reflecting surface.
-Assessing the corneal endothelial surface in cases of prospective LASIK patients too, because contact lenses can causes transient and chronic endothelial cell morphology changes.
+Assessing the corneal endothelial surface in cases of prospective LASIK patients too, because contact lenses can cause transient and chronic endothelial cell morphology changes.

-This corneal map is then used for pre-operative screening to design a customized ablation, or tissue removal that addresses the patient’s unique aberrations, or imperfections.
+This corneal map is then used for pre-operative screening to designing a customized ablation or tissue removal that addresses the patient’s unique aberrations, or imperfections.
 Customized ablation is used in both PRK and LASIK procedures.

 Some of the devices are NIDEK Confoscan, Heidelburg HRTII.
-Applications include the assessment of the endothelial cell layer, quantifying pathology of the subbasal nerve plexus in patients with neurotrophic keratopathy and diabetic neuropathy involving the cornea, measuring the depth of structures, such as deposits, scars, or LASIK flaps as with the OCT.
-Confocal microscopy is a useful diagnostic means to help rapidly identify microorganism in vivo, such as fungi or Acanthamoeba, so appropriate treatment can be initiated.
-This is akin to performing light microscopy on a living tissue.
-This is particularly helpful because these organisms show scanty or no growth in ordinary culture media and hence a diagnostic confusion may arise unless the confocal microscopy is used or a special culture technique is used.
+Applications include the assessment of the endothelial cell layer, quantifying pathology of the subbasal nerve plexus in patients with neurotrophic keratopathy, and diabetic neuropathy involving the cornea, measuring the depth of structures, such as deposits, scars, or LASIK flaps as with the OCT.
+Confocal microscopy is a useful diagnostic means to help rapidly identify microorganisms in vivo, such as fungi or Acanthamoeba, so appropriate treatment can be initiated.
+This is akin to performing light microscopy on living tissue.
+This is particularly helpful because these organisms show scanty or no growth in ordinary culture media and hence a diagnostic confusion may arise unless confocal microscopy is used or a special culture technique is used.

-Application of the swept-source technology (SS-OCT) with the advantage of increasing the depth penetration, and ultra high resolution OCT (UHR-OCT) for a sub 5 μm resolution will enable earlier and more precise diagnosis of corneal diseases
+Application of the swept-source technology (SS-OCT) with the advantage of increasing the depth penetration, and ultra high-resolution OCT (UHR-OCT) for a sub 5 ?m resolution will enable earlier and more precise diagnosis of corneal diseases